 You can create a custom Estimator to do just about anything.
 If you want hidden layers connected in some unusual fashion, write a custom Estimator.
 If you want to calculate a unique metric for your model, write a custom Estimator.
 Basically, if you want an Estimator optimized for your specific problem, write a custom Estimator.

-A model function (model_fn) implements your model.
-The only difference between working with pre-made Estimators and custom Estimators is:
+The only difference between working with pre-made Estimators and custom

 Your model function could implement a wide range of algorithms, defining all sorts of hidden layers and metrics.
 Like input functions, all model functions must accept a standard group of input parameters and return a standard group of output values.
 Just as input functions can leverage the Dataset API, model functions can leverage the Layers API and the Metrics API.